Network Antioxidants

 - To mitigate negative symptoms of detoxification and die-off when killing infections.

 One of the top research scientists on antioxidant is Lester K. Packard, published in many scientific papers and a popular book.
-He explains that there are 5 core antioxidants and at least three kinds of supporting antioxidants.
+He explains that there are 5 core antioxidants and several kinds of supporting antioxidants.

-The core antioxidants are C, E, CoQ10, glutathione, and alpha lipoic acid.
+The 5 antioxidants that work together as network are vitamins C and E, CoQ10, glutathione, and alpha lipoic acid.

 - C and Glutathione are water soluble.